otacilio-psf/Chat-Gourmet-AI/README.md

 - evaluation
   - A notebook containing retrieval and RAG evaluation processes.
 Check its README for evaluation results and methodology.

+- cloud-deployment
+  - Folder with soft links to the necessary scripts, along with its own Python dependencies management file, to deploy to free tier services.
+Check its README for methodology and more details.

 Each component can be run standalone and includes a README with specific instructions.